PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 On Rough Roads

-Off-road or construction zones require extra attention:
+Off-road or construction zones demand extra attention:

 • Add padding between kayak and rack